-Interns are responsible for keeping track of their hours through the year, utilizing Titanium data.
-Interns should make sure that Titanium accurately reflects their hours worked, including after-hours activities.
+Interns are responsible for keeping track of their hours throughout the year, utilizing Titanium data.
+Interns should make sure that Titanium accurately reflects their hours worked, including after-hours activities, and ensuring that each hour worked has only one attended appointment or code in Titanium.
+Interns should exclusively run reports of their own hours on Titanium.
+Interns are not permitted to run reports of other intern or staff members on Titanium and are not permitted to review the task list or client list of other interns or staff members on Titanium with the sole exception of for the purposes of supervision provided.
 Titanium data will be compiled (approximately) quarterly for interns.
-It is the intern's responsibility to make sure that they have completed 2000 hours by the final date of internship.
+It is the intern's responsibility to make sure that they have completed the 500 direct service hours and 2000 hours total by the final date of internship.